turns bright blue when you bruise it

 - Diet

 - Saprotrophic.
-Feeds on dead wood of native and introduced trees.
-Grows on fallen logs, stumps and standing deadwood, particularly on beech, manuka and kanuka.
-Decomposer of lignin and cellulose.
+Feeds on dead wood of native and introduced trees such as beech, manuka and kanuka.

 - Habitat

 - Grows on dead wood in native forests.
-Forms white to cream, bracket-shaped fruiting bodies that are soft and spongy when fresh.
-When bruised or cut, the flesh turns bright blue instantly.
+Forms white to cream brackets that turn bright blue when bruised or cut.

 - Range